Essential Travel Vaccines for Vietnam: What You Need (2025 Guide)

 (Often Recommended) – Protects against a bacterial infection also transmitted through contaminated food and water.
 This is very common in areas with varying sanitation levels, making it highly relevant for Vietnam, especially if you plan on eating locally.

-(Routine Maintenance) – Ensures your routine protection against tetanus, diphtheria, and pertussis is up-to-date.
-Tetanus is a risk from contaminated wounds anywhere in the world.
+(Routine Maintenance) – Ensures your routine protection against TDAP (tetanus, diphtheria, and pertussis), Chickenpox, MMR (Measles, Mumps, Rubella), and Polio are up-to-date.
+Outbreaks can happen anywhere in the world.

 Rabies: